Singlife Travel Insurance—MoneySmart Review (2026)

 example of 4 stars in moneysmart travel insurance rating system

-NOTE: These are flipped for the Price component—for this, the lower the better.
+• The star ratings are flipped for the Price component—for this, the lower the better.

 Planning on buying travel insurance?
-Compare the best travel insurance here.
+Compare thebest travel insurance here.